vnphanquang/svelte-put/packages/actions/movable/api/docs/movable.movable.md

 ```
 Be aware of side effects:

-- element.style.position is set to `relative` (if not already 'absolute' / 'relative') the first time mousedown is triggered
+- element.style.position is set to `relative` (if not already 'absolute', 'relative', or 'fixed) the first time mousedown is triggered

 - document.body.userSelect is set to `none` after `mousedown` and restored on `mouseup`